mmikowski/mmikowski.github.io/_posts/2016-02-10-why-jquery.md

    radical members of **The Front** have been known to publish entire libraries themselves.
 Members of **The Front** will sometimes avoid library calls and write a faster custom solution as needed.
-   This group tends to attract experience developers and, especially since jQuery's arrival, a fair number of neophytes.
+   This group tends to attract experienced developers and, especially since jQuery's arrival, a fair number of less-experienced developers and neophytes.

 3. **The Framework Country Club** believe web client development is too scary to approach unarmed.
 Native JS takes a back-seat to an